PeterZG/Blockchain-Based-Logistics-for-Medical-Equipment-Distribution-System/README.md

 If you encounter any deployment or command issues, please email us for consultation[weihouzeng@gmail.com][849997616@qq.com].

-## Contributing
+## Overview

 This is a private project and we have completed the development phase.
-However, if you have questions or would like to learn more about the project, please feel free to contact us via the email addresses provided below.
+However, if you have questions or would like to learn more about the project, please feel free to contact us via the email addresses provided[weihouzeng@gmail.com][849997616@qq.com].

-[weihouzeng@gmail.com][849997616@qq.com]

 ## Authors